we usually harvest peaches from mid August

 2017 we have a nice crop of peaches, still have a while to harvest, and lots can happen between now and then.

-These are peach varieties that we grow and as I have info on each variety I will update the notes, we do expect later ripening dates.
+These are peach varieties that we grow and as I have info on each variety I will update the notes, we do expect later ripening dates for 2017.

 Earlier varieties tend to cling to the stone more and are not as solid.
 As the season progresses they seem to get better and better for canning.
 All ripe peaches are great tasting.